Skip links

 • El camino ya me lo conozco. – I know the way there by heart.

 Ok, so these two examples aren’t literal translations, but they express the meaning better.
 For example, in both cases, you could use Saber instead of Conocer.
+However, by using Conocer, you are emphasizing your familiarity, rather than your memorization of it.

 If you said, “esa excusa ya me la sé”, you’re saying that you’ve probably used that excuse before and you completely know it.
 But with Conocer, it’s focused on the fact that you’ve heard it many times.